 The salmon caught in the West Greenland fishery are mostly (>90%) non-maturing 1SW salmon, most of which are destined to return to home waters in Europe or North America as MSW fish if they survive.
 The abundance of non-maturing 1SW salmon has declined steadily during the last 30 years both in the Southern European and the North American continental areas.
-The percentage of North American salmon in the West Greenland catch has averaged approximately 70% from 2000 to 2006.
-In 2007 the percentage of NA salmon is 82%.
+The percentage of North American salmon in the West Greenland catch has increased from less than 50% prior to the 1980'ies to more than 80% in recent years.
+In 2008 the percentage of salmon with North American origin was 86%.

-In West Greenland total nominal catches in 2007 amounted to 25 tons.
-The advice generated by ICES (WGNAS report 2008) is in response to terms of reference posed by the North Atlantic Salmon Conservation Organization (NASCO), pursuant to its role in international management of salmon.
+In West Greenland total nominal catches in 2008 amounted to 26 tons.
+The advice generated by ICES (WGNAS report 2009) is in response to terms of reference posed by the North Atlantic Salmon Conservation Organization (NASCO), pursuant to its role in international management of salmon.
 NASCO's present management is directed towards reducing exploitation to increase spawning escapement to allow river-specific CLs to be achieved.
-It is not possible to evaluate the extent to which the objectives of any significant management measures for the West Greenland Commission have been achieved, as an assessment of the status of the stocks for the North American Commission in 2007 was not performed.
-A full assessment is scheduled to occur in 2009 and the extent to which the objectives of any significant management measures for the West Greenland Commission have been achieved can be evaluated at that time.
-The North American stock complex is the primary contributor to the West Greenland fishery.
+The first measurable outcome of management at West Greenland is that the exploitation in the fishery has declined.
+To date the objective of simultaneous attainment of conservation limits in Labrador, Newfoundland, Quebec and Gulf of St Lawrence has not been achieved.
+Nor has there been a 10% or 25% increase in spawners to either Scotia-Fundy or the USA.
+The objective of consistently meeting the conservation limits for the Southern NEAC MSW complex has not as yet been achieved.

-Capelin
+5. Capelin

 The capelin fishery in West Greenland is carried out inshore and in the spawning season only (May-July).
-The main part of the catches amounted a total of 72 tons in 2006 is produced as whole frozen fish for bait and local consumption, while a smaller part is dried and stored as food for sledge dogs in the winter season.
+The main part of the catches amounted a total of 138 tons in 2008 is produced as whole frozen fish for bait and local consumption, while a smaller part is dried and stored as food for sledge dogs in the winter season.
 The majority of the catches were taken in Div.
 1A.
 There are no data from catches in 2007.